GSS-Cogs/family-homelessness/datasets/SG-Housing-Options-PREVENT1-Statistics-in-Scotland/spec.md

 (A) Local authority change to ONS code and add Local Authority as attribute - display Local Authority on PMD if possible (Row 29 and 68) Add footnote as attribute - 1 There is a known issue with the number of approaches for Q1 2018/19 and Q3 2018/19 for Perth&Kinross, for this reason please treat any results with caution.

-Add column named Outcomes by Quarter with the following categories:
+Add column named Outcomes by Local Authority with the following categories:
 Made homelessness application to local authority Remained in current accommodation
 Lost Contact/ Not known